Aruba! Bon Bini! Mi Stima Aruba!

-Aruba is an island and a constituent country of the Kingdom of the Netherlands in the southern Caribbean Sea, located about 1,000 kilometres west of the main part of the Lesser Antilles and 29 kilometres north of the coast of Venezuela.
+It is located about 1,000 kilometers west of the main part of the Lesser Antilles and 29 kilometers north of the coast of Venezuela.

 When you dock in Aruba, you will walk through a Dufry area to exit the cruise terminal.
 There are lots of little shops you can stop at to buy local trinkets.
 I would buy these on your way back to the ship though so you don’t have to carry them around all day.